jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 We think good politics means supporting _one_ ideology and wrongfully think our government, paychecks, and happiness are governed by its rulebook.
 But like in fighting, learning one ideology is not enough to bring prosperity.

 Today's ideological teachers, pundits, and commentarors are not philosophers pondering how best to relieve the pains of our entire body politic.
-They are salesman pushing their chosen techniques and tools to favour their part of society.
-Both sides happen to be pushing Industrial Age products that are simply old.
+They are salesman pushing their chosen techniques and tools.

 <!-- ![Ant Death Spiral](/assets/problem-solving-philosophy.png) -->
 _Ant Death Spiral.
 Image Needed._

-This, our ideologues are in a sort of death spiral.
+Thus, our ideologues are in a sort of death spiral.
 Whether "red", "blue", "orange" or "green", they are going in circles trying to make their Industrial Age techniques improve the economy.
 They keep failing for the same reason no single martial art discipline can be the single source of truth.
 Problems don't adapt to solutions.
 Like the polar bears are finding out, lifeforms must evolve to overcome problems.
-And, to evolve you must try any technique or tool and let pain determine if its working.

-Only by listening to pain, and not ideology, will we adopt new techniques and products fast enough to solve our problems.

-We aren't do that.
+To make use of Internet Age tools requires us stop being so loyal to a single ideology.

-Instead, we listen to ideological salesman contort our worldview with simple observations that justify their sales pitch.
+As of now, we listen to ideological salesman contort our worldview with simple observations that justify their sales pitch.
 If people quit their jobs en masse, they must be lazy say Conservatives.
 Or if lots of people rob stores, they must be hungry say Progressives.
-As bosses continue to lose workers, robbers run amok, and other symptons get worse, ideologues retreat into their sub-cultures because "they don't like what they're finding out".
+As bosses continue to lose workers, robbers run amok, and other symptons get worse, ideologues retreat into their echo chambers because "they don't like what they're finding out".

-That's why ideologues form echo chambers.

-The truth is, all political ideologies and their economic tools and techniques are incomplete; good for some problems, bad for others.

 That's why I wrote _Techvolution_.
 It helps break any steadfast loyalty to one ideology and encourages you to realize you're a lifeform in Nature.
 You should only be loyal to the rules, techniques, and tools that solve your current real life problems.
-And you shouldn’t talk about what are the best solutions.
-You’ll know a technique worked or not by using it and reflecting on the real-life pains of your everyday Life.

 Because Nature is a street fight for the polar bear, martial artists, and you.

 If we could teach evolution to polar bears, they'd have an easier time adapting to their new envionment.
 When fighters did embrace evolution, they improved their powers very quickly.
 When we embrace evolution in our politics, our body politic will have the freedom of mind to mix and match tools and techniques to overcome any economic problem.
 Be it dreadfully unproductive jobs, worsening climate change, or debilitating government bureaucracy.

-This new philosophy called Techvolution might be called mixed-ideological politics.
+This new philosophy called Techvolution might be described as mixed-ideological politics.

 Seeing through the death spiral of today's ideological echo chambers isn't easy.
 The constant storytelling of Twitter feeds, cable news, dinner table arguments is engrossing.
 To see above the salesmanship requires a solid understanding of storytelling.
 Once you got that, you'll avoid being sucked into the false security of ideological echo chambers.